There can be dangerous gasses inside shipping containers- here's how to get rid of fumigants gas in imports

 Often, merchants or processors in the UK will need to source commodities from abroad.
-This can be in the form of some sort of plant material.
+This can be in the form of some plant material.
 Maybe woven baskets, bags of beans, cotton bales or even straw hats.
 But what is just fetching headwear to you and me, is a delicious captive feast for certain insects.

 Yes, cargo can be transported from country to country with more ease than ever, but it can pick up unwanted travellers on the way in the form of midges, beetles, weevils, bugs, flies, caterpillars, mite and nematodes.
 Different countries have different attitudes to the risk that these pests pose, from the fairly relaxed to the downright paranoid.
 Notifiable quarantine pest for import into the UK

 Making stuff safe for import before it gets here is what fumigators do.
 They fill the shipping containers with toxic gas to make sure the pests are dead.
-Sometimes, however, exporters will save on costs and send the containers to the UK with a fumigation still going on while they are being shipped.
-It’s called in-transit fumigation and it is globally widespread.
+Sometimes, however, exporters will save on costs and send the containers to the UK with fumigation still going on while they are being shipped.
+It’s called in-transit fumigation, and it is globally widespread.

 It is estimated that 9% of the shipping containers imported into the UK are “under gas.”
 With 10 million containers passing through UK ports, that’s a lot of fumigation!
 (DfT UK Port Freight Statistics 2016)

-None of this presents a problem, so long as everyone involved in the shipping of the containers has been notified, the containers have been labelled as toxic and there is a qualified professional there to deal with the fumigant at the other end.
+None of this presents a problem, so long as everyone involved in the shipping of the containers has been notified, the containers have been labelled as toxic, and there is a qualified professional there to deal with the fumigant at the other end.